Cane Corso: Your Guide To A Burly, Beautiful Beast

 Cane Corso Characteristics

-The Cane's head is large and reaches about one-third the height at the withers.
+Perfect for experienced dog owners, the Cane Corso is a medium to large dog breed known for its sturdy and strong skeleton.
+It is muscular and has a proportionate body that allows for elegant movement and agility.
+Their head is large and reaches about one-third the height at the withers.
 The ears are sometimes cropped, while their eyes are small and almond-shaped — usually a dark brown color— and the nose is large, flush with a muzzle, and is either black or gray.

 In addition to its very alert facial features, the Corso has a robust physique.
 The neck is slightly arched and flows smoothly into the broad shoulders.
 The back, forequarters, and hindquarters are all muscular and well-proportioned to the rest of the body allowing for harmonious movement.
 The tail is docked and is a medium length.

-Cane Corso Dog Breed Size
+Cane Corso Size

 Cane Corsos are a large and muscular dog breed that can be a bit overwhelming as a first-dog owner.
 A male Corso may stand at 25 to 28 inches at the withers, and females between 23 and 26 inches.
 A Cane Corso can fluctuate in weight due to its variance in height, but they typically range anywhere from 90 to 120 pounds.